 The substantial variation application is available below.
 Electronic copies of the full application are available on disc and can be requested from our Registry team.
 Due to the size of the full application it cannot be forwarded via email.

-Written representations can be made to the postal address below, or by emailing our Registry team at RegistryAberdeen@sepa.org.uk.
+Written representations can be made by emailing our Registry team at RegistryAberdeen@sepa.org.uk.